LucLabarriere/light-projects.nvim/README.md

         build_and_debug = '<leader>bdeb',
     },

-    -- Here are examples of projects that I defined (on Windows) projects = {
+    -- Here are examples of projects that I defined (works on linux and windows) projects = {
         nvim_conf = {
             path = '~/.config/nvim',